xdv/divvyd/docs/README.md

 ### all platforms

-From the rippled root folder:
+From the divvyd root folder:
 ```
 cd docs
 mkdir -p html_doc